 In 2000, he moved to Winona, Minn., where he served as sole vacancy pastor for St. Martin’s Lutheran Church for two years.
 While there he also worked for Winona State University, teaching a variety of both U.S. history and Western civilization courses.

 At Concordia Seminary, Dost teaches a variety of residential and distance courses in the areas of American and European historical theology, generally focusing on the time period subsequent to the Reformation.
 Dost also has taught for the Seminary in Bagio City, Philippines; Southern Siberia, Russia; and Porto Alegre, Brazil.

 His writing works include Renaissance Humanism in Support of the Gospel in Luther’s Early Correspondence: Taking All Things Captive (Ashgate Press).

 Dost has presented to groups on the causes of divisions within the LCMS as well as on Martin Luther, on Philip Melanchthon, George Spalatin, Katie Luther and Darwinism.
 He is largely fluent in Spanish.

-- Reformation Studies and Renaissance Humanism
+Reformation studies and Renaissance humanism

-- Zwingli, the Radicals and Anabaptists
+Huldrych Zwingli, the Radicals and Anabaptists